 So if that is a hoax, what is the right way to keep your Facebook posts and status updates private?
 Check out the short tutorial below.

 How To Keep Facebook Posts and Status Updates Private

 - On the upper right corner, click on the small downward arrow/triangle, then click Settings.

 - On the left side, click on Privacy.

 - On Privacy Settings and Tools, click on the Edit link for each section and customize it according to your preference.
 Example: “Who can see your future posts? – Friends.

 - If you think you have old Facebook posts that you might have shared with more than your Friends, click on “Limit the audience for posts you’ve shared with friends of friends or Public?” then click on “Limit Old Posts“.

 To avoid being fooled or tricked by another hoax, please keep in mind that Facebook will never, ever charge it’s users a subscription fee to use the social network.
-Facebook will never ask users to disseminate information through copy & pasting it on their walls.
-If Facebook has something important to share to its users, it usually prepares a special page or pop-up notification.
-Another important thing to remember, copy & pasting information on your wall will never change any of your settings or protect your account.
+Facebook will never ask users to disseminate information through copy & paste it on their walls.
+If Facebook has something important to share with its users, it usually prepares a special page or pop-up notification.
+Another important thing to remember, copy & paste the information on your wall will never change any of your settings or protect your account.